redhawkIT/WeaponizeJS/README.md

 ### [Demo](https://gatsby-docs-starter.netlify.com/)

 This template provides everything but the content.
-You could just write all your lessons in markdown files, configure a few lines of code, and have a completely built documentation website.
+You could just write all your exploits in markdown files, configure a few lines of code, and have a completely built documentation website.

 ## Changelog